Lokeshkumarsingh2580/Lokeshkumarsingh2580/README.md

 Name: Lokesh Kumar Singh

-About: Hi,i am Lokesh Kumar Singh. i have a profound knowledge in metasploit Framework
+About: Hi,i am Lokesh Kumar Singh.i have a profound knowledge in metasploit Framework
         and Social Engineering.
         i am also very familier with operating system like Linux , Parrot , Windows